ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 ```

 #### Model Classifier Object
-I will store our models in a __class object__ for easier model comparison.
-Note that it's generally good to start with a simple model (logistic regression) before jumping into more complex ones (random forest) to establish baseline performance.
-For instance, in some cases, simply predicting the outcome label with the mean of a feature could potentially perform better than a fancy random forest model.
+I will use a __class object__ to store our models for easier comparison.
+It's generally good to start with a simple model (logistic regression) before jumping into more complex ones (random forest) to establish baseline performance.
+In some cases, simply predicting the outcome label with the mean of a feature could potentially perform better than a fancy random forest model.

 ```python